Blackant222/darooAI/app.md

     NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_ANON_KEY
     ```

-3.  **Create a Supabase Client**: Create utility files (`src/lib/supabase/client.ts` and `src/lib/supabase/server.ts`) to initialize Supabase clients for client-side and server-side operations.
+3.  **Create a Supabase Client**: Create utility files (`src/lib/supabase/client.ts` and `src/lib/supabase/server.ts`) to initialize Supabase clients for client-side and server-side operations, as recommended by the `@supabase/ssr` documentation.

 ### 3. Refactor the Application